 You might notice:

-Although these symptoms can be uncomfortable, they are usually harmless and simply part of your body’s normal menstrual cycle.
+Although these symptoms can be uncomfortable, they are usually harmless and reflect your body's normal hormonal cycle.

 What is breast cancer?

-Breast cancer occurs when cells in the breast begin to grow uncontrollably, most commonly in the milk ducts (ductal carcinoma) or the milk-producing glands (lobular carcinoma).
+Breast cancer develops when cells in your breast start to grow in an uncontrolled way, most often in the milk ducts (known as ductal carcinoma, the most common type) or the lobules, which are the milk-producing glands (known as lobular carcinoma).

-A persistent lump that does not change with your menstrual cycle
+A firm, persistent lump that does not change with your menstrual cycle

-Nipple inversion or a change in nipple position
+Nipple inversion or any change in nipple position

-If you notice a breast lump or are concerned about changes in your breasts, it is advisable to seek medical advice.
-You may schedule an appointment with Thomson Medical to discuss your observations and receive professional guidance on the next steps.
+If you notice a breast lump or are concerned about changes in your breasts, speak to your doctor promptly.
+You may request an appointment with Thomson Medical to discuss your concerns and receive professional guidance on the next steps.

 Types of benign breast lumps